rhumlover/uber-sudoku/readme.md

 ### HTML
 I don't want the user to have a blank screen while loading the app, so I'll write the *start screen* html code directly in the index.html.
 We'll then can use a templating system to render the other screen(s).

+I would have loved to use and enjoy the benefits of Web Components, or Polymer, but it's a complete different architecture.
+If our logic and styles live in two different places (JS and CSS) right now for the purpose of the exercise, Web Components encapsulate these two notions by itself.

 ### JavaScript